endor/kettu/README.md

 ## Todo
 * sort torrents
-* show spinner while checking the peer port
 * ignore unencrypted clients
-* set how slow turtle mode actually is
 * show some tracker information
 * show more information about files
 * show more information about peers